Football Frenzy

-is an American football arcade video game developed and originally published by SNK on January 31, 1992.
+is an American football arcade game developed and originally published by SNK on January 31, 1992.
 It was the second football game created by SNK after 1987's Touch Down Fever, as well as the only football game released for the Neo Geo platform.

 In the game, players have the choice to compete in matches against either AI-controlled opponents or other human players.
-Despite being initially launched for the Neo Geo MVS (arcade), Football Frenzy would be later released for both Neo Geo AES (home) and Neo Geo CD in 1992 and 1994 respectively, in addition of being re-released through download services for various consoles, among other ways to play it as of date.
+Despite being initially launched for the Neo Geo MVS (arcade), Football Frenzy would be later released for both Neo Geo AES (home) and Neo Geo CD in 1992 and 1994 respectively, in addition to being re-released through download services for various consoles.
 Football Frenzy has been met with mixed reception from critics since its initial launch, with some praising its presentation, visuals and sound design, while others criticized the gameplay for being difficult to grasp.

 Gameplay

 Football Frenzy is an American football game similar to Touch Down Fever and other similar golf titles from the era, where players compete in matches against either AI-controlled opponents on a single-player tournament mode or against other human players in a two-player versus mode.
 Most of the rules from the sport are present in the title, following the same basic gameplay featured in other football simulators including the ability of tackling players and lob the oval-shaped football into the goalpost, though the game provides a faster pace and a more arcade-style approach of the sport instead.
 When playing solo, players compete against seven rival teams by choosing any of the ten selectable teams in order to become champion of the season.
 Due to the lack of an NFL license, all of the teams featured are fictional.
 If a memory card is present, the players are allowed to save their progress and resume into the last match the game saved at.